dwyl/mvp/BUILDIT.md

-- Finally we create a unique index on the `item_id` and `tag_id` fields to make sure that a same tag can't be added multiple times to an item.
+- Finally we create a unique index on the `item_id` and `tag_id` fields to make sure that the same tag can't be added multiple times to an item.

 We can now run our migrations with `mix ecto.migrate`: